jrjmccarthy/NYC-Taxi-Trip-Records/README.md

 ## Raw Data

-I used the January 2025 yellow taxi trip record parquet file, taxi zone lookup table, and taxi zone shapefile, all of which can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+I used the January 2025 yellow taxi trip record parquet file, taxi zone lookup table, and taxi zone shapefile, all of which can be found on the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) website.
 Additionally, I found the trip record user guide and yellow trips data dictionary files also found at the above link useful.

 ## Files

-"McCarthy NYC TLC Data Project.ipnyb" loads, processes, validates, and analyzes the yellow taxi trip record data.
+* McCarthy NYC TLC Data Project.ipnyb: loads, processes, validates, and analyzes the yellow taxi trip record data.